10 Pro Tips for a Captivating Presentation Design

 • Body Text: 18pt

-• Be Mindful of Line Spacing: Adequate spacing between lines can enhance readability.
-Aim for 1.15 to 1.5 line spacing to avoid cramped text blocks.
+• Be Mindful of Line Spacing: Adequate line spacing can enhance readability.
+Aim for 1.15-1.5 line spacing to avoid cramped text blocks.

 Using Typography to Guide Attention